Resilience and emergencies privacy notice

 Why do we collect your personal information?

-• vulnerable person data is collected for the specific purpose of assisting public safety by targeted support of known vulnerable people during an emergency incident
+Vulnerable person data are collected for the specific purpose of assisting public safety by providing targeted support of known vulnerable people during an emergency incident.

-• the ECD is used for the specific purpose of providing an out of hours directory of emergency contact details for category 1 and 2 emergency responders (as defined by the civil contingencies act 2004) and partner agencies
+The emergency contact directory is used for the specific purpose of providing an out of hours directory of emergency contact details for category one and two emergency responders - as defined by the Civil Contingencies Act 2004 - and partner agencies.

 Within the council, the resilience and emergencies team receive information from: